Cocaine, Erythroxylum coca

 A mature coca bush

 It should be said that whilst the scientific understanding of the reactions between alcohol and cocaine and the effects of cocaethylene are good, there is little systematic information on the actual effects on users.
-There have, certainly, been reports of deaths during a single period of consumption but it is not possible to say how often such deaths arise.
+A 2000 paper by Dr Carl Hart found little or no difference in the intensity of cocaethylene versus cocaine though cocaethylene was found to take longer to decay.
+There have, certainly, been reports of deaths during a single period of consumption but it is not possible to say how often such deaths arise or what is the true cause.

 During the period 1992-94 the World Health Organisation (WHO) conducted research, in nineteen countries, on cocaine use and its effects.
 The countries included producer countries, like Colombia and Bolivia, countries where use of cocaine was high, like the USA, and countries where there was, at that time, little or no use of cocaine, like Russia and Nigeria.